MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-aks-hybrid-preview-portal.md

 8. On the **Access** page, configure the following options:

     - The default value for Kubernetes cluster authentication is **Local accounts with Kubernetes RBAC**.
 This option requires you to have direct line of sight to your on-premises infrastructure, to access the AKS hybrid cluster using `kubectl`.
     - Select Azure AD authentication with Kubernetes RBAC.
 This option lets you choose one or more Azure AD groups.
 All members of the chosen Azure AD groups will have cluster administrator access by default to the AKS hybrid cluster.
-This options also enables you to connect to the AKS hybrid from anywhere, without requiring line of sight to the on-premises infrastructure.
+This option also enables you to connect to the AKS hybrid from anywhere, without requiring line of sight to the on-premises infrastructure.
 Make sure to add yourself to the Azure AD group.
-If you do not add yourself, you will not be able to access the AKS hybrid cluster using kubectl.
+If you do not add yourself, you'll not be able to access the AKS hybrid cluster using kubectl.
-    - Choose 1 or more Azure AD groups and then at the bottom of the screen, click Next: Networking
+    - Choose one or more Azure AD groups and then at the bottom of the screen, click Next: Networking

 9. On the **Networking** page, select an AKS hybrid vnet.
 The Kubernetes nodes and services in your AKS hybrid cluster will get IP addresses and networking configurations from this vnet.
 Make sure your infrastructure administrator has given you Contributor access on an AKS hybrid vnet.